 Nicola Winterbottom (Co-Op)

-My name is Nicola Winterbottom, I began working at Gorse Hall in 2013 as the Learning Mentor.
+My name is Nicola Welsh, I began working at Gorse Hall in 2013 as the Learning Mentor.
 I then carried out my Teacher training at Gorse Hall where I have been fortunate enough in being offered a job here.
 I joined Gorse Hall Primary School’s Governing body as a co-opted Community Governor in July 2016.

 Through working in primary schools in Tameside, I recognise the importance of providing a safe, caring, supportive and effective environment that brings opportunities for each child to make those essential steps in life.
 Working in schools has enabled me to recognise how important it is that the children of Gorse Hall leave equipped with the knowledge, skills and moral foundations to enable them to achieve and succeed in later life.
 I hope to utilise my skills and experience in education and working with parents and the community to support Miss Flood, the Governing body and the staff in fulfilling our aspirations for the future of Gorse Hall.

 Holly Wright (Teacher)

 Hi, my name is Holly Wright and I have been a staff governor for 4 years.
 I trained at Gorse Hall as a student and consider myself very lucky to have been offered a job here.
 I have taught a range of year groups over the last 6 years, but am currently based in Year 6.
 I am the Senior Leader for Year 5 and 6, and am also responsible for Computing across school.

 I believe that the most important thing we can develop in our children is a life-long love of learning and I feel that our school does this extremely well.
 As a staff governor, I am keen to ensure that the views of the staff, the governors, the parents and, most importantly, the children are shared and valued.

 Vice Chair of Governors